 Form the falafels: Using your hands, roll and form the mixture into falafel balls, about 2 tablespoons of mixture for each, for a total of 12 balls.
 Place the formed falafels onto prepared sheet pan and place in the refrigerator for at least 30 minutes to firm (you can let these sit overnight, just cover lightly with plastic wrap).

-To cook falafels: Heat 2 tablespoons of olive oil in a large cast iron skillet over medium-high heat.
+To PAN-FRY falafels: Heat 2 tablespoons of olive oil in a large cast iron skillet over medium-high heat.
 Reduce the heat to medium and add the falafels.
 Cook until golden brown, about 3-5 minutes.
-Add the remaining tablespoon of oil to the pan and flip the falafels.
+Add the remaining tablespoon of oil to the pan if the pan seems dry and flip the falafels.
 Cook on the other side until golden, an additional 3-5 minutes.
+Remove to paper towel lined plate.
+Let rest 5 minutes before serving.

 To serve: Serve the falafels warm on top of slaw and drizzle with miso tahini.
 Enjoy!